The Two New Year’s Gifts, Part 2

 Pages 43-50

-Introductory Note: This didactic piece of short fiction was originally published in Tract Magazine; or, Christian Miscellany.
-It follows a young woman and the results of her receiving a New Year’s gift of five pounds.
+Introductory Note: This lighthearted piece of didactic short fiction was originally published in Tract Magazine; or, Christian Miscellany.
+It follows two young women who each receive a New Year’s gift of five pounds.
 Through the story, the consequences that follow the actions of each character attempt to teach the reader about the necessity of Christian charity and eschewing worldly pleasures.

 Serial Information